SyncfusionExamples/xamarin-forms-pdf-viewer-demos/README.md

 # Xamarin Forms PDF Viewer Examples

-This repository contains the list of examples using Syncfusion [Xamarin Forms PDF Viewer](https://www.syncfusion.com/xamarin-ui-controls/xamarin-pdf-viewer?utm_source=github&utm_medium=listing&utm_campaign=xamarin-pdf-viewer-github-samples) in various use cases.
+This repository contains the list of examples using Syncfusion&reg; [Xamarin Forms PDF Viewer](https://www.syncfusion.com/xamarin-ui-controls/xamarin-pdf-viewer?utm_source=github&utm_medium=listing&utm_campaign=xamarin-pdf-viewer-github-samples) in various use cases.

 * <b>HelloWorld</b> - This is an example for using Xamarin Forms PDF Viewer to display a PDF file.
 This example loads an embedded PDF document as stream into the PDF Viewer.
 * <b>CustomToolbar</b> - This is an example for using Xamarin Forms PDF Viewer to display a PDF file and perform all the operations with a customized toolbar.